 Host Organization Requirements

-To be eligible to host a J-1 Participant your organization is required to:
+To be eligible to host an International Intern/Trainee or Summer Work Travel student your organization is required to:

 - Provide at least 32 hours of training per week;

 - Provide a copy of their business license/registration and proof of workers compensation insurance coverage at the training/work location;

 - Abide by all federal, state and local occupational health and safety laws;